Code of Conduct

 10. Be informed of the investigation of all reports of harassment, bullying and/or discrimination to ensure that such investigations are completed promptly after receipt of any written reports.

-11. Take prompt actions which are reasonably calculated to end harassment, bullying and/or discrimination; try to eliminate any hostile environment and to try to create a more positive school culture and climate.
+a.
+Take prompt actions which are reasonably calculated to end harassment, bullying and/or discrimination; try to eliminate any hostile environment and to try to create a more positive school culture and climate.

 Board of Education

-1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions.
+1 Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions.

 2. Adopt and review at least annually the district’s code of conduct to evaluate the code’s effectiveness and the fairness and consistency of its implementation.

-2. In the event that a Dignity Act Coordinator vacates their position, designate another eligible employee to immediately act as an interim appointed Coordinator, pending approval of a successor Coordinator by the Board within thirty (30) days of the date that the position was vacated.
-In the event that a Coordinator is unable to perform the duties of the position for an extended period of time, another eligible employee shall be immediately designated for an interim appointment as Coordinator, pending return of the previous Coordinator to their duties as the DAC.
+3. Appoint a Dignity Act Coordinator (DAC) in each school building.
+The Dignity Act Coordinator will be thoroughly trained to handle human relations in areas of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids locks and twists), color, weight, national origin, ethnic group, religion or religious practices, disability, sexual orientation, gender and gender identity and sex.
+The Dignity Act Coordinator must be accessible to students and other staff members for consultation and advice as needed on the Dignity Act.
+In the event that a Dignity Act Coordinator vacates their position, designate another eligible employee to immediately act as an interim-appointed Coordinator, pending approval by the Board within thirty (30) days of the date that the position was vacated.
+In the event that a Coordinator is unable to perform the duties of the position for an extended period of time, another eligible employee will be immediately designated for an interim appointment as Coordinator, pending return of the previous Coordinator to their duties as the DAC.

 4. Designate the school employee(s) charged with receiving reports of harassment, bullying and/or discrimination.